tfsaggregator/aggregator-cli/doc/rule-language.md

 Aggregator uses credentials for accessing Azure DevOps.
 By default the changes which were saved back to Azure DevOps are done with the credentials provided for accessing Azure DevOps.
-In order to do the changes on behalf of the account who initiated an event, which Aggregator will handle, specify
+In order to do the changes on behalf of the account who initiated an event, which Aggregator is going to handle, specify
 `.impersonate=onBehalfOfInitiator`